MatthiasGwiozda/shopping-list/documentation/usage.md

 # Hints
 - You can sort the elements by clicking on the column - name in the table.
-- You can use strg + n to create new elements.
+- You can use strg + n to create new elements in the following areas:
+  - Items
+  - Categories
+  - Shops
+  - Meals
 - There is a search - form, which let's you find items easily.
 - When deleting items, you may use spacebar to swiftly confirm the deletion of an element